 “An excellent lawyer.”

-The Commercial Litigation team at Blake Morgan is named in Chambers UK 2016 as one of 11 national leaders for litigation outside London, and Susie is named as a notable practitioner for firms outside London.
+The Commercial Litigation team at Blake Morgan is named in Chambers UK 2018 as a highly respected litigation team on the South Coast, and Susie is named as a a seasoned practitioner with extensive experience of handling complex litigation.

 Main areas of practice